The Doctor of Nursing Practice program at the Johns Hopkins School of Nursing is accredited by the:

 - Combined DNP/MPH projects

 - Students undertake a combined DNP/MPH project in their third year that synthesizes their knowledge and skills in nursing and population health.
-The project fulfills criteria for the DNP Executive project as well as the MPH Capstone project.
+The project fulfills the criteria for the DNP Executive project as well as the MPH Capstone project.

 Program of Study